googlecreativelab/teachablemachine-community/pose/README.md

 You'll have to run your input through two models to make a prediction: first through posenet and then through the classification model created via Teachable Machine.

-This method exists on the model that is loaded from `tmPose.posenet.load`.
+This method exists on the model that is loaded from `tmPose.load`.

 ```ts
 model.estimatePose(